$IncomeTaxByState.com

 Joint Economic Development Districts (JEDDs) and Joint Economic Development Zones (JEDZs) are special taxing areas in Ohio where a township and municipality share income tax revenue.
 If you live or work in a JEDD or JEDZ, you may owe income tax even if you are in an unincorporated township area.
 Check the Ohio Department of Taxation for your specific location.

 Sources: Ohio Department of Taxation (tax.ohio.gov), Ohio RITA, CCA, Tax Foundation.
-Data verified April 2026.
+Data verified June 2026.
 Not tax advice.
+Always confirm current figures with the Ohio Department of Taxation or a licensed CPA or Enrolled Agent before filing.